stargate/stargate/README.md

 - [stargate-starter](stargate-starter): the main Java application used to start the coordinator via the `starctl` script

 #### Persistence Services
 Stargate coordinator nodes support a pluggable approach for implementing the coordination layer to execute requests passed by API services and other interfaces to underlying data storage instances.
-Persistence service implementations are responsible handling and converting requests to database queries, dispatching to persistence, and returning and serving responses.
+Persistence service implementations are responsible handling and converting requests to database queries, dispatching to a specific version of Cassandra, and returning and serving responses.

-- [persistence-api](persistence-api): Interface for working with persistence services.
+- [persistence-api](persistence-api): Interface for working with persistence services
 - [persistence-common](persistence-common): Utilities shared by the persistence services
-- [persistence-cassandra-3.11](persistence-cassandra-3.11): Joins C* 3.11 cluster as coordinator-only node (does not store data), mocks C* system tables for native driver integration, executes requests with C* storage nodes using C* QueryHandler/QueryProcessor, converts internal C* objects and ResultSets to Stargate Datastore objects.
+- [persistence-cassandra-3.11](persistence-cassandra-3.11): Joins C* 3.11 cluster as coordinator-only node (does not store data) mocks C* system tables for native driver integration, executes requests with C* storage nodes using C* QueryHandler/QueryProcessor, converts internal C* objects and ResultSets to Stargate Datastore objects.
 - [persistence-cassandra-4.0](persistence-cassandra-4.0): (same as above but for Cassandra 4.0)
 - [persistence-dse-6.8](persistence-dse-6.8): (same as above but for DataStax Enterprise 6.8)

-#### Authentication Services
+#### Authentication and Authorization Services
-Stargate coordinator nodes also support a pluggable authentication approach.
+Stargate coordinator nodes also support a pluggable authentication and authorization approach.

 - [authnz](authnz): Interface for working with auth providers
 - [auth-api](auth-api): REST service for generating auth tokens